mateussouzaweb/kvm-qemu-virtualization-guide/Docs/0 - Installation.md

 Congratulations!

-You can now access the web UI of Cockpit with another machine for remote management with the address format ``https://$IP:9090/``.
+You now have the necessary packages to run basic virtualization.
+You also can access the web UI of Cockpit with another machine for remote management with the address ``https://$IP:9090/``.
 For the desktop mode, you can also use the Virt Manager application to manage VMs.

-After this process, you should have the necessary packages to run basic virtualization and we can proceed to tweak the system for full and greater virtualization!
+We now can proceed to tweak the system for full and greater virtualization!

 ----